IntensiveCoLearning/english_2nd/Antony.md

 | susceptible (to sth) | very likely to be influenced, harmed or affected (by sth)                       | I'm susceptible to stress when I have a lot of deadlines. |

+### 2024.10.19

+題目：TPO57 - Task1

+[原版]
+First, the reading points out that Amtrak keeps losing money.
+If Amtrak was private, the unprofitable routes could be cut.
+However, the speaker says the purpose of maintaining train service by the US government is not for profit.
+She claims that Amtrak should serve citizens in all parts of the country including less populated areas.
+Therefore, Amtrak should not be sold to a private company.

+[修正]
+First, the reading points out that Amtrak keeps losing money.
+If Amtrak were private, the unprofitable routes could be cut.
+However, the speaker says the purpose of maintaining train service by the US government is not for profit.
+She claims that Amtrak should serve citizens in all parts of the country including less populated areas.
+Therefore, Amtrak should not be sold to a private company.

+[原版]
+Third, the article notes that train is not important in the US because it is underuse.
+Most of people use private car for long-distance traveling.
+The speaker agrees with this, but she points out that the reason is that the train system is out of date and not affordable.
+She takes Japan and Europe as examples, the train in those areas is convenient and affordable, so many people choose train as a transportation option.
+As a result, she emphasizes the US government should invest more on the train and make it popular.

+[修正]
+Third, the article notes that trains are not important in the US because they are underused.
+Most people use private cars for long-distance travel.
+The speaker agrees with this but points out that the reason is that the train system is outdated and not affordable.
+She takes Japan and Europe as examples, where trains are convenient and affordable, making them a popular transportation option.
+As a result, she emphasizes that the US government should invest more in trains to make them a more attractive option.

+### 2024.10.20

+### 2024.10.21

+### 2024.10.22

+### 2024.10.23

 <!-- Content_END -->